|

 Europe.
 A postcard or letter to another country may make it in three days – or

 three weeks.
-Villages do not have postmen, and people must travel to the local
+Many villages do not have postmen, and people must travel to the local

 post office to pick up mail.